ASUS-TUFLSR/GraphFin-v2/README.md

 - ChartJs working properly
 - Updated User Avatar
 - Created Relationship's between User and Transaction for Future Use
+- Added Cron.Js which helps scheduled tasks that run periodically at fixed intervals or specific times

 - Tech Stack
   - HTML/CSS